manishkr21/coding/DP/LCS.md

 4. try all ways  -> recurrence

 !
-Procedure to write Recurrence:
+Procedure to write Recurrence:    TC: exp   SC: O(n+m)
 	1. Express everything in term of (i,j).
 	2. Explore all possiblities.
 	3. Return min of all paths.